towolf/towolf.github.com/docs/PsychDocumentation/UseTheSource.markdown

 # To download the source code:

-1. Open a Unix terminal window on OS\-X or Linux or a NT command shell on M$\-Windows.
+1. Open a Unix terminal window on OS-X or Linux or a NT command shell on M$-Windows.

 2. Use the "svn" commandline tool to download source code.
-On OS\-X or Linux, the svn tool is usually stored in the /usr/local/bin directory, you may want to add this to your PATH.
+On OS-X or Linux, the svn tool is usually stored in the /usr/local/bin directory, you may want to add this to your PATH.
 On Windows, the svn client should be already in your
    %PATH%